Transylvania County Library owns several permanent art installations.

 Elizabeth Kapp Tyson was the Library director from 1944-1982 and served as the first director of the Library as a state-funded institution.
 Local artist Sarah Sneeden was commissioned by the Board of Trustees to complete the portrait upon Ms. Tyson’s retirement.

 The book in Ms. Tyson’s hand was her favorite — The Life of St. Francis of Asissi.
-Ms. Tyson gifted a copy of the book to the current director, Anna Yount (1994 – present), upon her acceptance of the position of Director.
+Ms. Tyson gifted a copy of the book to the library director, Anna Yount (1994 – 2019), upon her acceptance of the position of Director.

 A North Carolina resident since 1967, artist Sarah Sneeden is a native of Pennsylvania.
 She graduated from Centenary College in New Jersey, the Famous Artists School, the New York Institute of Photography, and the Portrait Institute of New York.
 Annual workshops in the West have added experience and new ideas to her painting repertoire.
 A voracious reader, Sarah’s extensive art library keeps the art world at her fingertips.
 Sneeden uses the mediums of watercolors, prismacolor pencils, and pastels for sketching but prefers the permanency of oils for her finished pieces.
 Sarah is an associate member of Oil Painters of America.
 She has won Best of Show awards in Brevard, Tryon, and Hendersonville, N.C.
 She was awarded the Grumbacher Gold Medallion for Excellence in the ’99 Pen Women Show.
 Her studio is located in Cedar Mountain, NC.